 With that kind of money, one can afford to spruce up the industrial hell hole.

-Read the entire column at the Ely or Elko site.
+Read the entire column at the Ely or Elko websites.